thirdbrainsa/ThirdBrainCoin/README.md

-## Building a Leo node and CLI WALLET
+## Building a ThirdBrainCoin node and CLI WALLET

 ### On *nix